ON THIS DAY 20 YEARS AGO - Nadhra Rising, a Blossoming Belly-Nerd in Home-Sewn Spangles

 So no shit, there I was!
 Surrounded by exploded moving boxes and a sea of sparkle.
-I grabbed the blank cassette tape that housed all my briefer student night performances--yes.
+I grabbed the blank cassette tape that housed all my student night performances--yes.
 We had to use either tape or CD in those days.
-I didn't want to use up an entire CD for such a short show, so I tacked this evening's music onto the tape behind what I'd danced to the month before.
+I hadn’t acquired such a luxury as rewritable CDs, and I didn’t want to use up an entire disk for such a short show, so I tacked the evening’s music onto the tape behind the previous month's music.

 I had just choreographed a gushy stage dance to Govinda's Sweetly We Touched for the swanky nightmare-of-a-show I had been hired to perform at in November.
 That event was a big ticket benefit at the Broadmoor Hotel, so none of my friends or students had gotten to see it.

 Since I had chosen Dynamic Drum Solo as the topic of my February workshop, I decided to close my performance with flying fringe as an appetite whetter.
 I was still trying to fully memorize my favorites from the latest Hossam Ramzy album, but I figured that a student recital was the perfect place to work out the performance bugs.